luc1912/data-science-academy-homework/README.md

 ### Homework 3
 - Explored different ClickHouse table engines, compression methods, and codecs for optimized storage and query performance
-- Using dictionaries and (materialized) views for efficient data access and query management
+- Used dictionaries and (materialized) views for efficient data access and query management

 ## Data Analytics